ofiwg/libfabric/man/fi_poll.3.md

   descriptors.
 File descriptor wait objects must be usable in the POSIX select(2), poll(2), and epoll(7) routines (if available).
-However, a provider may signal an FD wait object by marking it as readable, writable, or with an error.
+However, a provider may signal an FD wait object by marking it as readable or with an error.

 - *FI_WAIT_MUTEX_COND*
 : Specifies that the wait set should use a pthread mutex and cond